pip-services/pip-services-docs/content/en/conceptual/messaging/kafka/_index.md

 ##### Create a queue

 To create a queue, this class offers the createQueue() method.
-This method accepts the queue’s name as input parameter.
+This method accepts the queue's name as input parameter.
 The following example shows how to use it.

 {{< tabsection >}}
    {{< include "./__code4_node.md" >}}